decrinoa/spinodal_decomposition/README.md

 ```
 python3 simulation.py name_of_configuration_file
 ```
-Note: The configuration file provided in this repository is called 'configuration.ini'
+Note: There are two configuration file provided in this repository, called 'config_material_1.ini' and 'config_material_2.ini'.

 5- Plot the results
 ```
-python3 plotting.py
+python3 plotting.py name_of_configuration_file
 ```

 # Structure of the project